US Covid-19 Deaths Hit Daily Record As China Rushes To Contain Outbreaks - UrduPoint

 Neighboring Canada also scrambled to contain a worrying outbreak, ordering residents in Ontario -- its economic engine and most populous province -- to stay home.

-Ontario Premier Doug Ford warned that the healthcare system was "on the brink of collapse."
-The daily US death toll on Tuesday was greater than the official fatality count for the entire pandemic in China, where the coronavirus was first detected in late 2019.
+Ontario Premier Doug Ford warned that the healthcare system was "on the brink of collapse." - Fresh China lockdown - The daily US death toll on Tuesday was nearly as high as the official fatality count for the entire pandemic in China, where the coronavirus was first detected in late 2019.

 China largely eliminated its outbreak through a number of strict lockdowns and extensive testing and tracing, but recent weeks have seen a smattering of cases.
 That has forced more than 20 million people under some form of lockdown in the country's northern regions.